 - Cholesteatoma: This is a benign condition.
-It is the buildup of fibrous tissue within the middle ear and surrounding bones.
+It is the abnormal buildup of skin within the middle ear and surrounding bones.
 Often there is a foul smelling discharge associated with hearing loss.
 The condition usually requires surgery in order to prevent hearing loss.

 - Ear exam: The first test for an ear problem is often just looking at the ear.
 An otoscope is a device to look into the ear canal to see the drum.

 - Auditory testing: An audiologist formally examines a person’s hearing in each ear, using sounds of varying volume and frequency.